Rabbit Care & More!

 What is a proper diet for a companion rabbit?

-Back to hay...hay is so important for rabbits for a variety of reasons.
+Back to hay... a good quality hay is so important for rabbits for a variety of reasons.
 Rabbits ingest a lot of fur keeping themselves so clean and fibrous hay is what keeps the ingested fur moving along through the intestinal tract.
-Also, rabbits teeth continuously grow, not only the incisors we see up front, but the molars far in back of the bunny’s’ mouth too.
+Also, rabbits teeth continuously grow, not only the incisors we see up front, but the molars far in back of the bunny's' mouth too.
 By continuous grinding of hay with these molars, the teeth wear properly and points (molar spurs) are avoided.
-Almost 1 in every 2 rabbits that enters our shelter has to have their molars filed due to improper diet/tooth wear.
-You can not overfeed a rabbit timothy hay!
-Rabbits are designed to live on nutritionally poor diets and get their nutrients from reingesting their cecotropes.
+Many rabbits that enter our shelter have to have their molars filed due to improper diet/tooth wear.
+You can not overfeed a rabbit quality timothy or grass hay!
+Rabbits are designed to live on nutritionally poor diets and get their nutrients from re-ingesting their cecatropes.
 To read more, check out this article.

-To read more about specific ages of rabbits and their diets, check out this article.
+To read more about specific ages of rabbits and their diets, check out http://www.bio.miami.edu/hare/diet.html

 Many rabbit veterinarians support diets of hay and greens only but you can decide what works best for your rabbit.
 We see too many grossly obese rabbits and many at very young ages.
 This puts tremendous stress on a rabbit's heart, other vital organs and general well-being.
 A strict diet and plenty of exercise will keep Floppy around for a long time!